olilanz/RooCode-Local-Evaluation/README.md

     style D fill:#90ee90,stroke:#000
 ```

 More often than not, software engineers work with existing codebases where years of thought have gone into producing the desired outcome concerning functionality, performance, security, robustness, or maintainability.
-To autonomously complete a refactoring task satisfactorily, the auto-coder needs to infer from existing code the structure, intent, and quality aspects before coming up with a reasonable plan for making changes.
+To autonomously complete a refactoring task satisfactorily, the auto-coder needs to infer from existing code the structure, intent, and quality aspects  coming up with a reasonable plan for making changes.

 Doing this well requires the build-up of large context for achieving the desired result.
 Auto-coders must manage this context and help the model to iteratively refine the understanding, call tools for knowledge acquisition, and apply changes to the actual codebase.
 This more involved workflow is what sets auto-coders apart from simple coding assistants.